Scandinavian Capital Exchange

 The investors had to accept SCE’s listed price when they sold back their contracts and if they selected to take delivery SCE could delay this delivery for months.
 So when the Danish press was writing about silver fraud up to a billion (milliard) and investors had purchased silver (for delivery), the press just wrote the manufactured lies from Bagmandspolitiet.

-The truth: investors had paid a deposit of 10-30% of the total commitment in order to speculate in the price of silver, gold or platinum.
+The truth: investors had paid a deposit of 10-30% of the total commitment in order to speculate on the price of silver, gold or platinum.
 If the price went up by 10-30% the investors would double their money, but if the price went down with the same amount they would have lost all of their deposit.

 All investors buying SCE’s Deferred Delivery Contract (margin investment) during late December 1979 and the whole of January had made losses in excess of their deposit as of 31st January 1980, the day when Bagmandspolitiet closed the companies and arrested me.
 That day, SCE had made plans to make “margin calls” asking many clients to pay additional money to the company (up to 10 million Kroner) to keep their contracts valid; otherwise, SCE could just liquidate their contracts.

 The standard conditions of SCE’s Deferred Delivery Contract had been approved by highly respected commercial lawyers in Denmark.
 Considerable executive time and money had been spent in order to have really secure business terms for the company, moreover, to satisfy any criticism from the National Bank and the fiscal authorities.
-The contract even included a paragraph to protect SCE from a situation which occurred when the authorities stormed and closed the companies.
+The contract even included a paragraph to protect SCE from a situation that occurred when the authorities stormed and closed the companies.

 A Special Force Majeure Clause